hashcc/railmaps/readme.md

 # What's this?

 Railway maps of world's famous cities.
-Maps are created by Adobe illustrator, and are outputed as SVG.
+Maps are created by Adobe illustrator, and are outputted as SVG.

 - [You can view the TOKYO map here](http://www.railmaps.jp/tokyo).
 - [Stories of making these maps](http://note.openvista.jp/2014/svg-rail-map).